-BAI Communications, a global company headquartered in Canada is the current owner of Lots 802 and 803, 179 Erindale Road Hamersley (the bushland on which the Hamersley radio tower is located).
+BAI Communications, a global company headquartered in Canada is the current owner of Lots 802 and 803, 179 Erindale Road Hamersley (the bushland on which the Hamersley Broadcast Tower is located).
 BAI Communications propose to develop 13.55 hectares of this Threatened Ecological Community of Banksia woodland for residential development.
 Here’s why we can’t let that happen:

 74% of this remnant native bushland has been assessed as being in good to very good condition containing ecologically threatened plant communities, providing a foraging and breeding habitat for native birds and animals including the endangered Carnaby’s Black Cockatoo.